durkes/copilot/README.md

 app.use('/test', function (req, res, next) { ... });
 ```

-In this example, requests made to `http://www.example.com/test/one` will be handled by the first route, while requests to `http://www.example.com/test/two` will be handled by the second route.
+In this example, requests to `http://www.example.com/test/one` will be handled by the first route, while requests to `http://www.example.com/test/two` will be handled by the second route.

 If the route definitions were in reverse order, requests to `http://www.example.com/test/one` would be handled by the `/test` route first.

 #### next()
 Within your route handler functions, you must either respond to the request using `res.end()` (or middleware), or call `next()` to invoke the next matching route.
-This allows you to create a waterfall effect.
+This enables you to create a waterfall effect.

 Consider the following two catch-all routes:
 ```js